SeanDougherty/AdventOfCode2021/README.md

 ### Day 11

 Really wanted to solve in O(mn) but had to settle for O(2\*mn).
 Part 2 was a pretty quick solve thanks to my approach on tracking flashes per step.

+### Day 12

+This was a fun alteration to traditional graph traversal.
+My solution was pretty verbose, and I think I could've done better to encapsulate certain aspects of the code and to avoid encapsulating other aspects.
+Checking for presence in the set was clunky and my choices for "cantAdd" or "!isLarge" was pretty atrocious, "canAdd" and "isSmall" would've been much better methods.
+Also, a "isInPath()" method would have been very nice.